Hurricane Ida winds hit 150 mph ahead of Louisiana strike

 New Orleans hospitals planned to ride out the storm with their beds nearly full, as similarly stressed hospitals elsewhere had little room for evacuated patients.
 And shelters for those fleeing their homes carried an added risk of becoming flashpoints for new infections.

-On Grand Isle, where Ida appeared to be heading for landfall, the ocean steadily rose as increasingly bigger waves churned Sunday morning.
+Hurricane force winds started to strike Grand Isle on Sunday morning.
+Before power was lost on the barrier island, a beachfront web camera showed the ocean steadily rising as growing waves churned and palm trees whipped.

+Forecasters warned winds of 100 mph (161 kph) were expected soon in Houma, a city of 33,000 that supports oil platforms in the Gulf.

 In New Orleans, where the worst weather is expected later, a light rain fell.
-Cars were parked on the median, which locals call neutral ground in New Orleans, because its a few feet higher and can protect against potential flooding.
+Cars were parked on the median, which locals call neutral ground, because its a few feet higher and can protect against potential flooding

 Ida intensified so swiftly that New Orleans officials said there was no time to organize a mandatory evacuation of its 390,000 residents.
 Mayor LaToya Cantrell urged residents to leave voluntarily.
 Those who stayed were warned to prepare for long power outages amid sweltering heat.